The Samsung Knox platform

 The Knox Platform’s cutting-edge security technology continues to be widely adopted and proven by numerous government, security, and financial agencies throughout the world.
 Samsung continually works with global government organizations and international regulatory bodies to meet a wide range of certification requirements designed to protect public safety and consumer privacy.

-Knox Platform differentiators
+Knox Platform highlights

 The Knox Platform defends against security threats and protects enterprise data through layers of security built on top of a hardware-backed trusted environment.